MiguelHigueraDev/discord-bouncer-bot/README.md

 I use MySQL for my own instance.

+As with all Discord bots, you have to also create a new application if you haven't in [Discord's Developer Portal](https://discord.com/developers/applications) and get your bot token and client id/secret.

 1. Clone the repo
 2. Set up your database using the instructions provided above
-3. Set up your bot token and client id/secrets in the .env file.
-You have to create a new application or use an existing one in [Discord's Developer Portal](https://discord.com/developers/applications)
+3. Set up your bot token and client id/secrets in the .env file located in `src` (rename it to .env instead of .env.example)
 4. Install all your dependencies using your package manager of choice.
 For example: `npm install`
 6. Navigate to the `src` folder and run `npx prisma push` to sync your database with the schema and `npx prisma generate` to generate your Prisma Client to be able to interact with the database
 7. In the `src` folder run `tsc` to compile all TypeScript into JavaScript.